-The Research Center of Excellence is part of the UF Fixel Center for Neurological Diseases.
-The Center was founded in 2002 with the vision of creating a world-class clinical-research center to provide a single destination for patients, families, doctors, and researchers.
-The Center currently employs 10 movement disorders specialists, two behavioral neurologists, and three advanced practice providers, all of whom care for persons with Lewy body disorders and their families.
+The Research Center of Excellence is part of the UF Health Norman Fixel Institute for Neurological Diseases.
+The Movement Disorders & Neurorestoration Program, part of the Fixel Institute, was founded in 2002 with the vision of creating a world-class clinical-research center to provide a single destination for patients, families, doctors, and researchers.
+The program currently employs 10 movement disorders specialists, two behavioral neurologists, and three advanced practice providers, all of whom care for persons with Lewy body disorders and their families.

-Dr. Armstrong runs an LBD-specific clinic weekly.
+Dr. Melissa Armstrong and Dr. Bhavana Patel run LBD-specific clinics weekly.
 In addition to physician appointments, patients receive on-site specialty-trained physical therapy, occupational therapy, and speech and language therapy (including barium swallow evaluations), usually on the same day as their physician visits.
-The Center has an on-site clinical case manager for social work needs.
-Neuropsychological testing is available at the Center and nearby at the UF Health Shands Hospital location.
-Psychiatric care is provided one day a week on site and also through an off-site UF psychiatry partner.
+The institute has an on-site clinical case manager for social work needs.
+Neuropsychological testing is available at the institute and nearby at the UF Health Shands Hospital location.
+Psychiatric care is provided through an off-site UF psychiatry partner.

 Phone number: 352-294-5400